 Planning a vacation to Chicago?
-Our insiders put together a list of our top things to do in Chicago with kids.
+Our local experts put together a list of our favorite things to do in Chicago with kids.

 Consider adding a few of these kid friendly attractions to your vacation itinerary.

 Chicago offers a myriad of things to do that are fun for the whole family.
 From world-renowned museums to beautiful urban parks, there are plenty of family-friendly sights for you and your children to enjoy.